Skip to Content

 Drug Charges

-Texas law provides for harsh penalties for the use, possession, possession with intent to deliver, manufacture, or delivery of a controlled substance.
-The penalties depend on the type of substance, the amount of the substance, and the circumstances surrounding the possession of the controlled substance.
+Texas law has harsh penalties for drug crimes involving the use, possession, possession with intent to deliver, manufacture, or delivery of controlled substances.
+The penalties depend on the type, amount, and circumstances surrounding drug possession.

 Home to approximately 1.4 million people, San Antonio’s location as a South Texas border area, as well as its economic and transportation systems, support an environment conducive to drug trafficking.

-The report finds that drug traffickers conceal their operations within the city, use the highway system to receive and transport illicit drug shipments, and exploit commercial businesses and financial institutions to launder illicit proceeds.
-The report also identifies Bexar County as having the highest levels of drug abuse in the entire South Texas HIDTA region.
+The report finds that drug traffickers conceal their operations within the city, use the highway system to receive and transport illicit drug shipments, and exploit commercial businesses and financial institutions to launder illegal proceeds.
+The report also identifies Bexar County as having the highest levels of drug abuse in the entire South Texas High Intensity Drug Trafficking (HIDTA) region.

-The penalties for most drug crimes in Texas depend on the type of controlled substance, the amount of controlled substance, the manner in which the drugs were possessed, sold, manufactured or transported.
+The penalties for most drug crimes in Texas depend on the type of controlled substance, the amount of controlled substance, and how the drugs were possessed, sold, manufactured, or transported.

 • Possession of a Controlled Substance — Penalty Group 1-a (Health and Safety Code, SEC.
 481.1151)